-IRM 401 Commercial Property Risk Management and Insurance (3CH): This course introduces students to the Commercial Property Risk Management and Insurance.
+IRM 401 Commercial Property Risk Management and Insurance (3CH): This course introduces students to the

+Commercial Property Risk Management and Insurance.
 Topics include insurance plans for property, buildings, commercial property, marine and ocean cargo insurance as well as the factors leading up to crime insurance.
 Students analyze the income and expenses for these various business insurance coverages and provide options to the diverse business organizations.
-IRM 402 Commercial Casualty Risk Management & Insurance (3CH): This course is designed to provide the students with a comprehensive view of Commercial Casualty Risk Management with-in the Insurance Industry.
-Students are exposed to liability losses, risk mitigation techniques, insurance covers for vehicle, marine and aviation insurance and the estimation of such contracts.
+IRM 402 Commercial Casualty Risk Management & Insurance (3CH): This course introduces students to the main concepts of Commercial Casualty Risk Management and Insurance and different types of coverage.
+Topics include liability losses, risk mitigation techniques, insurance covers for vehicle, marine and aviation insurance and the estimation of such contracts as well as the factors leading up to Workers' Compensation and Employer's Liability Exposures and Exposure Treatments.
+Students analyze the income and expenses for these various business insurance coverages and provide options to the diverse business organizations.